Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 when checking the examples.
-Note that these errors only happen in the context of the daily builds i.e. they can't be reproduced by running `R CMD check` on BiocDockerManager or tRNAdbImport in an interactive session in a PowerShell window.
+Note that these errors only happen in the context of the daily builds i.e. they can't be reproduced by running `R CMD check` on tRNAdbImport in an interactive session in a PowerShell window.

 The "file association" problem happens with both browsers, Google Chrome and Firefox.

-Until a solution is found it's been suggested to the maintainers of the BiocDockerManager and tRNAdbImport packages that they put the problematic calls in an `if (interactive()) ...` statement.
+Until a solution is found it's been suggested to the maintainers of the tRNAdbImport packages that they put the problematic calls in an `if (interactive()) ...` statement.

 ### 1.6 Install Visual Studio Community 2022